-Residential Accommodation (d)
+(d) Residential Accommodation

-- The extent to which the presence of residential accommodation contributes to the scale and visual presence of a centre. - The extent to which the development provides for a mix of activity that supports the purpose of the Local Business Zone and provides services to the local residential catchments. - iii.
+- i.
+The extent to which the presence of residential accommodation contributes to the scale and visual presence of a centre. - ii.
+The extent to which the development provides for a mix of activity that supports the purpose of the Local Business Zone and provides services to the local residential catchments. - iii.
 The extent to which residential activity does not lead to the inefficient use and development of physical resources of the Local Business Zone. - iv.
 The extent to which residential occupation maintains appropriate continuity of publicly relevant activity at the street edge at ground level.